KC-7/ecommerce/README.md

  - Creating or formatting the following tables in this readme: Useful links, learning outcomes, dependancies
  - I used it to format my external excel file that I was using to track the user stories
  - It was useful when troubleshooting errors while setting up the django app for the aiPunk generations
+ - It was used when creating the automated tests although most of which requires modifcations to work

  - Despite having previously set up an [django app with DALL-E 2 integrated for creating custom images](cre8ai.art), I decided to use newly created open source, free to use, local, ai image generation software to create the images.
 I used model SDXL 0.9 was only released a couple of weeks ago with its refiner model as well using ComfyUI interface.
 You will need a nVidea graphic card with atleast 10gb vram to run the application.
 I found the images generated with this app are currently ahead of the images created by Dall-E and since its run locally, it has no API charges.
 I have also used different models on Automatic1111 (A1111) UI for creating images locally but found ComfyUI and the new SD_XL model provided better quality generation alongside increased resolution size which is great for custom printed products.
 Unfortuntly ComfyUI using the SDXL model with refiner is quiete slow, especially in comparison to the standard model on A111. ------------------------- PROVIDE MORE DETAIL, Create section in readme, how to etc..................